We Do Not Part: History

 Immediately after World War II and Korean liberation from the Empire of Japan, the United States moved to establish rule on Jeju Island through the newly formed United States Army Military Government in Korea which intended to prevent the rise of communism.
 As a result, the government's restrictive, sometimes militant policies led to social and political unrest.
-In particular, on March 1, 1947, Jeju citizens demonstrated in celebration of the March 1st Movement, leading to an incident of police brutality in which six people were shot and killed.
+In particular, on March 1, 1947, Jeju citizens demonstrated on an anniversary of the March First Movement, leading to an incident of police brutality in which six people were shot and killed.
 Through early 1948, including on April 3, 1948, communist rebels ushered in a wave of violence across Jeju Island which the ruling government failed to intervene on.
 In addition, massive protests—including violent actions by right-wing militants—had been forming against an upcoming United States-run election on May 10 that would potentially establish the First Republic of Korea.
 The republic ultimately formed after May, and afterward, the newly elected Syngman Rhee moved to militarily suppress rebel violence on Jeju Island with support from the United States.
 Violence on the island thus worsened by 1949.
 Historians have discussed the true death toll of the Jeju massacre, with estimates in the tens of thousands of lives.